MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 == Prototype

-The application is written in `Swift` using the integrated development environment (IDE) `XCode`, which is the suggested way to build iOS application by Apple.
-The built artifact is distributed via TestFlight, an online service for installing and testing apps for Apple devices and can be downloaded via an URL or directly installed by the developer machine.
-The application is written using a modified version of the MVVM GUI design pattern.
+The application is written in `Swift` using the  #gls("ide") `XCode`, which is the suggested way to build iOS application by Apple.
+The built artifact is distributed via TestFlight, an online service for installing and testing apps for Apple devices and can be downloaded via an #gls("url") or directly installed by the developer machine.
+The application is written using a modified version of the #gls("mvvm") #gls("gui") design pattern.
 The application must feature a mechanism to find local peers, connect them and intercept data transfer to measure metrics.
 The technologies used to achieve these features are described in the following sections.

 === User Interface

-The User Interface (UI) is developed using SwiftUI @apple_inc_swiftui_nodate, a declarative way to build applications across all Apple platforms.
+The #gls("gui") is developed using SwiftUI @apple_inc_swiftui_nodate, a declarative way to build applications across all Apple platforms.
 Considering the aforementioned features the application is split into five different screens each one serving a specific purpose in the process of establishing the connection and transferring data.
-The screens are listed below in the order the user would walk through during a testing procedure and are called views to match terminology of the MVVM pattern.
+The screens are listed below in the order the user would walk through during a testing procedure and are called views to match terminology of the #gls("mvvm") pattern.

 ==== Decision View